dogweather/forkful/content/en/fish-shell/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?
-Downloading a webpage pulls its content from the web to your local machine.
-Programmers do it for automation, data scraping, offline access, or testing.

 ## How to:
 Here's the quick and dirty way to download a web page using Fish Shell with the `curl` command: